 Here For the Community

 We will work as always to meet the needs of Ozaukee County residents and help the many wonderful charitable service organizations serve those in need.
-We encourage our customers to consider purchasing gift cards to local businesses and to remember their local food pantries and elderly neighbors as the pandemic continues to remain a danger to them.
+We encourage our customers to consider purchasing gift cards to local businesses and to remember their local food pantries and elderly neighbors as the pandemic continues to make a harsh impact.
 Ozaukee County is stronger thanks to the good deeds of all who live here.
 Thank you for doing your part.